dwp/dataworks-emr-relauncher/README.md

 ## About the project

-This application contains Python code that is responsible for relaunching an Emr cluster in the event of failure.
-The code is intended to be deployed as an Aws Lambda and triggered by a Cloudwatch event which contains a cluster_id within the payload.
+This application contains Python code that is responsible for relaunching an EMR cluster in the event of failure.
+The code is intended to be deployed as an AWS Lambda and triggered by a Cloudwatch event which contains a cluster_id within the payload.